bitrise-io/devcenter/_articles/en/getting-started/bitrise-tools.md

 ### bitrise-plugin-io

-With this [plugin](https://github.com/bitrise-io/bitrise-plugins-io), you can manage your apps on [bitrise.io](https://www.bitrise.io) right from the Terminal or from the command line.
-Check out the plugin's [How to use](https://github.com/bitrise-io/bitrise-plugins-io#how-to-use) section for more cues.
+With this [plugin](https://github.com/bitrise-io/bitrise-plugins-io), you can manage your apps on [bitrise.io](https://www.bitrise.io) right from the Terminal / command line.
+Check out the plugin's [How to use](https://github.com/bitrise-io/bitrise-plugins-io#how-to-use) section for details.

 ## iOS code signing tool